 - The issuer is obliged to make mandatory further advances, and may opt to make discretionary further advances.
-This is mitigated by the condition that the sum of all mandatory and discretionary further advances does not exceed a combined aggregate cumulative limit of 16% of the notes to be issued (with the exception of Mortgage Trust redraws).
+This is mitigated by the condition that the sum of all mandatory and discretionary further advances does not exceed a combined aggregate cumulative limit of 16% of the notes to be issued (with the exception of Mortgage Trust Ltd. redraws).
 Further advances will be funded through principal redemption funds.
-If insufficient principal redemption funds are available, the issuer can, in the case of discretionary further advances, (at the subordinate lenders' discretion) borrow further amounts under the subordinated loan.
-In the case of mandatory further advances on flexible mortgages, the issuer can also fund these advances by making drawings under the flexible drawing facility agreement, which will be provided by Barclays Bank PLC.
-This provides further comfort that the issuer will meet the obligation to make mandatory further advances on flexible mortgages. - Flexible mortgages (accounting for 13.94% of the provisional mortgage pool) allow borrowers to prepay their mortgages and subsequently redraw the amounts prepaid.
+If insufficient principal redemption funds are available, the issuer can, in the case of discretionary further advances, (at the subordinate lenders' discretion) borrow further amounts under the subordinated loan. - Flexible mortgages (accounting for 4.84% of the provisional mortgage pool) allow borrowers to prepay their mortgages and subsequently redraw the amounts prepaid.
 Further advances in relation to these redraws are the obligation of the issuer.
 There is a concern that under severe circumstances, the issuer will have insufficient available funds to meet these obligations.
 The potential redraw risk is covered through the flexible drawing facility.
-Commitment fees that will become payable in connection with the issuer's drawings under the flexible drawing facility have been adequately accounted for in the cash flow analysis.
+Standard & Poor's stress tests confirm that the potential redraw risk can be funded through available redemption funds.